deepaklearner/sample_cypher/simple1.md

 MATCH (e:User)
 WHERE e.managerid IS NOT NULL
-WITH e, [] AS path

-// First level of reporting
+// First level of reporting (Direct manager)
 OPTIONAL MATCH (e)-[:REPORTS_TO]->(m:User)
-WITH e, m, path + m AS path

-// Second level of reporting
-OPTIONAL MATCH (m)-[:REPORTS_TO]->(m2:User)
+// Second level of reporting (Manager's manager) OPTIONAL MATCH (m)-[:REPORTS_TO]->(m2:User)
-WITH e, m2, path + m2 AS path

-// Third level of reporting
-OPTIONAL MATCH (m2)-[:REPORTS_TO]->(m3:User)
+// Third level of reporting (Manager's manager's manager) OPTIONAL MATCH (m2)-[:REPORTS_TO]->(m3:User)
-WITH e, m3, path + m3 AS path

-// Fourth level of reporting
-OPTIONAL MATCH (m3)-[:REPORTS_TO]->(m4:User)
+// Fourth level of reporting (Manager's manager's manager's manager) OPTIONAL MATCH (m3)-[:REPORTS_TO]->(m4:User)
-WITH e, m4, path + m4 AS path

-// Extract manager IDs based on path length
+// Extract manager IDs for each level
-WITH e,
+WITH e, m, m2, m3, m4,
-     CASE WHEN size(path) > 0 THEN path[0].employeeNumber ELSE null END AS L1managerid,
-     CASE WHEN size(path) > 1 THEN path[1].employeeNumber ELSE null END AS L2managerid,
-     CASE WHEN size(path) > 2 THEN path[2].employeeNumber ELSE null END AS L3managerid,
-     CASE WHEN size(path) > 3 THEN path[3].employeeNumber ELSE null END AS L4managerid
+     CASE WHEN m IS NOT NULL THEN m.employeeNumber ELSE null END AS L1managerid, CASE WHEN m2 IS NOT NULL THEN m2.employeeNumber ELSE null END AS L2managerid, CASE WHEN m3 IS NOT NULL THEN m3.employeeNumber ELSE null END AS L3managerid, CASE WHEN m4 IS NOT NULL THEN m4.employeeNumber ELSE null END AS L4managerid

 RETURN e.employeeNumber AS employeeNumber,
        e.managerid AS managerid,